 Corticosteroid injections reduce the inflammation and nerve pain associated with neuropathy and often provide long-lasting relief.
 Your doctor may also recommend an anesthetic nerve block.
 With this approach, the health care provider injects an anesthetic such as lidocaine into the affected nerves.
 This blocks pain signals from traveling from the nerves to the brain.

 With this therapy, the health care provider will place electrodes on the skin that transmit small amounts of electricity.
 While TENS is not sufficient for every case of neuropathy, some people report minimal relief after this type of treatment.
-The electrical signals delivered by TENS are designed to interrupt the nervous system's transmission of pain signals to the affected area.
-The Foundation for Peripheral Neuropathy notes that TENS works well in conjunction with other pain relief modalities.

 Your doctor may recommend this peripheral neuropathy treatment if your symptoms affect the hands, feet, arms, or legs.
 They will apply an ergonomic cast or splint to support the painful body part and hold it in the correct ergonomic position.
 According to the Foundation for Peripheral Neuropathy, this approach can help relieve nerve damage pain, and other symptoms while strengthening and supporting muscles.